pvelayudhan/r-package-tutorial/package_steps.md

-1. In the console, setwd to where you want to work on the package
+# System prep
+1. Upgrade R to latest version (at your own risk)
+2. `install.packages(c("devtools", "roxygen2", "testthat", "knitr"))`
+3. install RTools:

+1. Visually using RStudio file explorer find data location (three dots).
+Once there, use gear to set as wd.
+Note the line in console if you want to easily do this later without all the clicking.
 2. `library(devtools)`
 3. `create_package("demopackage")`
 4. `use_r("gratio")`